They Come for Water, 2019

-"Of Ash and Snow" in the forthcoming Sovereign Traces Volume 2: Relational Constellation (MSU Press and Native Realities Press) with writing and colors by Elizabeth LaPensée and inks by Mitchell Bercier is a romance about two Michif who cross paths during the peak and collapse of logging industry in the early 1900's.
+"Of Ash and Snow" in Sovereign Traces Volume 2: Relational Constellation (MSU Press and Native Realities Press) with writing and colors by Elizabeth LaPensée and inks by Mitchell Bercier is a romance about two Métis who cross paths during the peak and collapse of logging industry in the early 1900's.

 They Who Walk As Lightning, 2017